seanoneill505/NMforestwatch/USERSUPPORT.md

 ![NMFW_Layers](images/layer_control.jpg)
 ### Charting Results
 * When a user makes their selection, a chart is produced.
 The chart will show the Median value of all 30 meter Pixels within the polygon selection for each month making an annual chart.
 A linear trend analysis is also included on the chart to give a user an indication of a declining, constant, or rising NDVI value within the selected area.
+The chart can be viewed in full screen by clicking the callout button, from here the chart can also be exported as a .CSV, .SVG, or .PNG file.
 ![NMFW_View](images/Charting.jpg)